-The project consists of genetic analyses of samples from Chinook salmon caught at the Tyee Test fishery, and escapement data from the Kitsumkalum mark-recapture program.
+The Skeena River is host to the second largest aggregate of Chinook salmon in British Columbia.
+While the aggregate is a PSC escapement indicator stock, there are no biologically based escapement goals for this population.
+This project produces an annual escapement estimate for the Skeena River Chinook aggregate and provides information on the stock components that make up the Chinook return to the Skeena River.
+The project consists of genetic analyses of samples from Chinook salmon caught at the Tyee Test fishery in 2021.
+The project uses samples and data from two independent programs, the Tyee Test Fishery and the Kitsumkalum mark-recapture program.
 Chinook salmon scale samples will be collected from the Tyee Test Fishery and the DNA from the samples will be compared against genetic baselines from Skeena Chinook salmon populations.
 The proportion identified as Kitsumkalum Chinook will be expanded to generate escapement estimates for the Skeena River aggregate using the mark-recapture estimate of escapement for the Kitsumkalum population.
-The project builds on the results from the 2009 to 2014 Sentinel Stocks Program (SSP) projects that provided annual estimates, as well as the results produced by the Retrospective Projects with the funding received in 2011 and 2012.
-There are currently estimates for 31 years in the time series (1984 to 2014).
-The program has been funded by the Northern Endowment Fund since 2015.